Core vs. Core-Plus Strategy Design

 Core-Plus Performance: Results varied widely.
 Portfolios with high-yield exposure benefited from spread tightening in 2023-2024 (high-yield returned 13.4% in 2024).
 Portfolios with emerging market exposure faced headwinds from dollar strength and EM-specific stresses.

-The durable lesson: core-plus doesn't mean consistently better returns.
+The rule that survives: core-plus doesn't mean consistently better returns.
 It means more variable returns around a potentially higher (or lower) average.

 When to Emphasize Core vs. Core-Plus